 - Talkback to your inner critic, listen to how you talk to yourself, knock off any negativity, and criticise and any self-doubt.
 “I am worthy, and I am me, I can do this.”
 Look for the positives in life.
 Look at those things you have achieved and build on them.

-- Set realistic goals, especially to start, with, start small with quick wins to build yourself back up slowly, if you’ve had one or two major knock backs, nows not the time for more.
+- Set realistic goals, especially to start with, start small with quick wins to build yourself back up slowly.
+If you’ve had one or two major knockbacks, now is not the time for more.

-- Start doing those things you enjoy doing for you.
+- Start doing those things you enjoy doing for yourself.

-- Stop fearing judgement from others, I know this is hard, but honestly the only opinions that matter about you are yours, if you don’t like something about yourself then change it for you and you only, good people will walk with you, let those negative walk away from you.
+- Stop fearing judgement from others.
+I know this is hard.
+Still, honestly, the only opinions that matter about you are yours.
+If you don’t like something about yourself, then change it for you and you only.
+Good people will walk with you.
+Let those negative walk away from you.

-Forgive those who have hurt you in the past, for you to move forward.
-We all have our insecurities, they Are unable to forgive and heal, we all make our mistakes, remember, forgiveness is for you, holding onto hurt, pain, guilt, anger and resentment will only keep you back, its time to let it all go.
+Forgiving those who have hurt you in the past, for you to move forward.
+We all have our insecurities.
+They Are unable to forgive and heal.
+We all make our mistakes.
+Remember, forgiveness is for you.
+Holding onto hurt, pain, guilt, anger, and resentment will only keep you back.
+It’s time to let it all go.
 If it serves you to hate them, hate them.
 If not, learn to let it go.
 Use your emotions to propel you forward, not to hold you back.￼

 Only compare yourself to you, who you are, and who you want to be.